The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 Cross-cluster gap on erasure pairs: 0.241 — 6× the geographic gap on the same category.

-Mistral within-family analysis (Run 3): Mistral-small outscores Mistral-large on all three cultural categories (Cross-Cultural: 0.580 vs. 0.485; Erasure: 0.588 vs. 0.456; Divergence: 0.410 vs. 0.260).
-The relationship between model capacity and cultural sensitivity is non-monotonic.
-This directly falsifies the capability hypothesis and is consistent with alignment tuning — which varies across model tiers — shaping cultural perception more than raw model capacity.
+Mistral within-family analysis (Run 3): Mistral-small outscores Mistral-large on all three cultural categories.
+The relationship between model capacity and cultural sensitivity is non-monotonic — directly falsifying the capability hypothesis.

 4.4 Methodological Caveats

-- ·No human baselines: Whether Structural Dissectors or Topic Matchers respond "correctly" on culturally loaded pairs cannot be determined without human annotation from diverse cultural cohorts.
+- ·No human baselines: Whether Structural Dissectors or Topic Matchers respond "correctly" cannot be determined without human annotation from diverse cultural cohorts.

-- ·Stimulus validity: All 30 pairs are clean model-constructed and lack external validation by independent cultural experts or community members.
+- ·Stimulus validity: All 30 pairs are model-constructed and lack external validation by independent cultural experts.

 - ·Causal attribution: The study demonstrates correlation; establishing causation requires controlled pre-/post-alignment ablation experiments.